-We next focus on intermediate goods that were subject to relevant and strict sourcing restrictions (i.e., j goods for which the variable $RoO{ij}^3 > 0$ ) and exploit variation in the intensity of the treatment.
+We next focus on intermediate goods that were subject to relevant and strict sourcing restrictions (i.e. j goods for which the variable $RoO{ij}^3 > 0$) and exploit variation in the intensity of the treatment.
 The negative impact of NAFTA RoO should be larger when Mexican final good producers had stronger incentives to comply with them.
 The larger the difference between the MFN and preferential tariffs applied by the United States and Canada on their final goods, the stronger the incentives to source the restricted inputs within NAFTA.
-The effect of RoO on Mexican imports of intermediates from non-member countries should thus be increasing in the variable $Average\ Margin\ NAFTA_j$ .
+The effect of RoO on Mexican imports of intermediates from non-member countries should thus be increasing in the variable $Average\ Margin\ NAFTA_j$.
 This is the average of $Preference\ Margin\ NAFTA_i$ across all goods i imposing restrictions on j, based on the MFN and preferential tariffs applied by the United States and Canada in 2003.

 The effect of NAFTA RoO should also have been more detrimental for sourcing restrictions that apply to final goods for which the United States and Canada represent more important export markets.
 To see this, consider the example of two Mexican producers, selling different final goods.
-Before NAFTA, both producers imported some inputs from third countries (e.g., Germany or Japan).
+Before NAFTA, both producers imported some inputs from third countries (e.g. Germany or Japan).
 Exports of the first producer were mostly destined for the North American market, while the second producer exported more to the rest of the world.
-Following the entry into force of NAFTA, the two producers can export their goods to the United States and Canada at preferential rates, but only if they stop importing certain inputs from third countries.
+Following the entry into force of the NAFTA agreement, the two producers can export their goods to the United States and Canada at preferential rates, but only if they stop importing certain inputs from third countries.
 NAFTA RoO should have a stronger impact on the sourcing decisions of the first producer, who stands to gain more from complying with them.
 The impact of RoO on Mexican imports of intermediate goods j should thus depend on the importance of NAFTA export markets for Mexican producers of final goods i.

-This is proxied by the variable Exports NAFTAj, the total volume of pre-NAFTA (1991) Mexican exports to the United States and Canada, summing across all goods i that impose sourcing restrictions on j.
+This is proxied by the variable $Exports\ NAFTA_j$, the total volume of pre-NAFTA (1991) Mexican exports to the United States and Canada, summing across all goods i that impose sourcing restrictions on j.

-To verify whether the impact of NAFTA sourcing restrictions depends on the incentives of final good producers to comply with them, in Table 7 we include in regression (2) interactions between $RoO{ij}^3$ and the variables $Average\ Margin\ NAFTA_j$ and $Exports\ NAFTA_j$ (first separately, and then together).
-The coefficients of the interactions terms are always negative, though they are not significant at conventional levels.

-The results of Table 7 confirm that the negative impact of NAFTA sourcing restrictions on Mexican imports of intermediate good j is larger when Mexican final good producers have more to gain from obtaining origin status, i.e., when the preference margin is larger and when NAFTA partners represent more important export markets.
-We can compute the effect of rules of origins for different levels of Average Margin NAFTA $j$ and Exports NAFTA $j$ .
-For example, the estimates in column 1 imply a RoO coefficient of -0.293 (significant at the 1 percent level) for goods falling in the ninetieth percentile of the distribution of Average Margin NAFTA $j$ .
-This coefficient, together with the fact that the average of $RoO_j^3$ for these goods was 4.85, indicates that NAFTA sourcing restrictions reduced the growth rate of imports from non-members relative to members by 142 log points.
-Column 2 implies a coefficient of -0.328 (significant at the 1 percent level) for goods in the ninetieth percentile of the distribution of Exports NAFTA $j$ .
-Given that the average of $RoO_j^3$ for these goods was 4.78, this corresponds to a 159 log points reduction in the growth rate of imports from third countries relative to NAFTA partners.
+To verify whether the impact of NAFTA sourcing restrictions depends on the incentives of final good producers to comply with them, in Table 7 we include in regression (2) interactions between RoO{ij}^3 and the variables $Average\ Margin\ NAFTA_j$ and $Exports\ NAFTA_j$ (first separately, and then together).
+The coefficients of the interactions terms are always negative, though they are not significant at conventional levels.36 and when NAFTA partners represent more important export markets.
+We can compute the effect of rules of origins for different levels of Average Margin NAFTA_j and Exports $NAFTA_j$.
+For example, the estimates in column (1), imply a RoO coefficient of -0.293 (significant at the 1% level) for goods falling in the 90th percentile of the distribution of Average Margin $NAFTA_j$.
+This coefficient, together with the fact that the average of RoO_j^3 for these goods was 4.85, indicates that NAFTA sourcing restrictions reduced the growth rate of imports from non-members relative to members by 142 log points.
+Column (2) implies a coefficient of -0.328 (significant at the 1% level) for goods in the 90th percentile of the distribution of Exports $NAFTA_j$.
+Given that the average of RoO_j^3 for these goods was 4.78, this corresponds to a 159 log points reduction in the growth rate of imports from third countries relative to NAFTA partners.